ivanamat/cakephp3-documents/README.md

 ### Documents include a component and a helper

-Documents include a component and a helper, both with the same methods.
+Documents has a component named DocsComponent and a helper named DocsHelper, both with the same methods.

-* DocsComponent
-* DocumentsHelper

-Yes, I will think rename the component and the helper later.

 ## Methods

-The examples has been written using the helper.
-Note this `$this->Documents->method()`.

 ### slugCategory($id)